r7wx/easy-gate/README.md

 ```

 <p align="justify">
-In order to correctly use the groups feature you must bind another file to the easy-gate container: ./easy-gate.nginx.conf:/etc/nginx/conf.d/default.conf.
-This file will overwrite the internal easy-gate nginx configuration in order to forward requests headers:
+In order to correctly use the groups feature you must overwrite the internal easy-gate nginx configuration in order to forward requests headers:
 </p>

 ```bash